 Zara

-Implementing Size Curves-Based Demand Forecasting
+Implementing Size Curve Demand Forecasting

 Data Collection and Analysis

-Integrating Size Curves into Existing Demand Forecasting Models
+Integrating Size Curve into Existing Demand Forecasting Models

 Integrating size curves into existing demand forecasting models enhances the accuracy of forecasts and enables better inventory management.

 For instance, a retailer may use machine learning algorithms that consider historical sales data and incorporate size curves as an additional input.
-By combining traditional forecasting methods with size curves-based insights, the retailer can generate more accurate predictions of demand by size.
+By combining traditional forecasting methods with size curve-based insights, the retailer can generate more accurate predictions of demand by size.

 This integration enables better production planning, inventory allocation, and replenishment strategies tailored to each size.